 Fall Furnace Tips for 2018

-At We Care Plumbing, Heating, Air, and Solar we care deeply about our customers.
+At We Care Plumbing, Heating and Air we care deeply about our customers.

 We care about the comfort of the families we serve but more importantly we care about their safety.
 It has been said that the time to think about putting on your seatbelt is before an accident, not after.
 The same can be said about thinking about the proper maintenance of your furnace and heating system.
 The time to think about furnace maintenance is before the fall and winter months bring cold conditions where you are likely to run your heating system.
 One of the main reasons for this is that many people will overlook potential red flags when their family is cold, and they need to warm up, whereas the same red flags can be addressed without inconvenience if they are spotted before a cold snap sweeps Southern California.
 That being the case here are some recommendations to keep your family safe and comfortable this fall.